Elephant Butte Reservoir: Dam Construction and History

-Before the construction of the reservoir and dam in 1911, Spanish settlers built the first acequias, an irrigation ditch, near todays Española, Santa Fe, Las Cruces, Doña Ana, and Mesilla.
+Before the construction of the reservoir and dam in 1911, Spanish settlers built the first acequias, an irrigation ditch, near today's Española, Santa Fe, Las Cruces, Doña Ana, and Mesilla.
 In 1848, The Treaty of Guadalupe Hidalgo upheld Mexican citizens property rights, which included the acequias.
 In 1906, the reservoir features in the 1906 Boundary Waters Convention between the United States and Mexico, which specified how much water should be delivered to Mexico after the dam's completion.

 Elephant Butte Dam was constructed between 1911 and 1916, with the reservoir fill starting in 1915.
-It was a major engineering feat in its day, and the enormous concrete dam is the major feature of the Elephant Butte National Register Historic District.
+It was a major engineering feat in its day, and the enormous concrete dam is the major feature of the Elephant Butte Historic District.
 New Mexico State Parks operates a visitor center, which contains information on the construction of the dam.
 It was the second-largest irrigation dam ever built at the time of its construction and was surpassed only in 1970 by the Aswan Dam in Egypt, and the reservoir was the largest man-made lake on earth.

 A large construction community sprang up, which included two worker camps, railways, water tanks, cableway systems, and the former administration building of the Bureau of Reclamation.
 The "camps" housed American and Mexican workers throughout the dam's construction.
 One of the former camps ended up under the reservoir itself; the other disappeared altogether.
 Moreover, many centuries-old communities and farming villages were "obliterated" by the filling of the reservoir and now lie at the bottom, including complete stone structures.
 Over 2,000 people were displaced by the filling of the reservoir.